 In the first quarter of 2016-17, ATB authorized $754 million in loans to 3,132 small businesses, 171 more than the first quarter last year.

 Small business incubators

 Alberta is considered one of the most entrepreneurial jurisdictions in Canada with Albertans starting more than 40,000 new businesses in 2015.
-We're providing $10 million to scale-up support for entrepreneurs and early-stage innovative companies through business incubation facilities across Alberta.

 To help small- and medium-sized businesses commercialize new products and services, funding has been doubled for technology development programs through Alberta Innovates.